The Dunkl oscillator on a space of nonconstant curvature: an exactly solvable quantum model with reflections: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by Agencia Estatal de Investigaci\'on (Spain) under grant PID2019-106802GB-I00/AEI/10.13039/501100011033 (A.B.) and 20220355-SIP-IPN, Mexico (SH.D.).
+The authors thank the referees for thoroughly reading our manuscript and for constructive suggestions that improved the original version of this paper.
+A. B. has been partially supported by Agencia Estatal de Investigaci\'on (Spain) under grant PID2019-106802GB-I00/AEI/10.13039/501100011033, by the Q-CAYLE Project funded by the Regional Government of Castilla y Le\'on (Junta de Castilla y Le\'on) and by the Ministry of Science and Innovation MICIN through the European Union funds NextGenerationEU (PRTR C17.I1).
+SH.
+D. acknowledges support from grant 20220355-SIP-IPN, Mexico.
 A. N. would like to thank the members of the Mathematical Physics Research Group of the University of Burgos for their kind assistance and hospitality.